achonn/achonn/README.md

 👋 I'm Alex.
 I'm a Mechatronics Engineering student.
-I am passionate about using technology to create meaningful solutions and am currently seeking Software Engineering Internships for 2025.
+I am passionate about using technology to create meaningful solutions.
+I am currently seeking Software Engineering Internships for 2025.

 Here are my latest projects